-When they explained that the lass I was to meet was a ‘Goth’ I saw blond plaits, thick as your arm, and the pounding hooves of a thousand horsemen.
+When they explained that the lass I was to meet was a ‘Goth’ I saw blond plaits, thick as your arm, and heard the pounding hooves of a thousand horsemen.
 Black lipstick and white complexion was a shock.
 Mentally this was the equivalent of dropping from second into reverse without dropping the revs.
 But I managed somehow.

 But modern culture can catch me out in all sorts of ways.
 A year or two back I was driving down across country to Ely, and was on the M6 toll and decided to stop at the services there to get something to eat.